Diagnostic Cytopathology Laboratory

 Christopher Owens, M.D.

-Xioafei Wang, MD
+Xioafei Wang, MD (back to top)

 To use the smallest possible biopsy in order to make safer, less painful, and faster definitive diagnoses.